Adnan Menderes

-Ali Adnan Ertekin Menderes (/tr/; 1899 – 17 September 1961) was a Turkish politician who served as Prime Minister of Turkey between 1950 and 1960.
-He was one of the founders of the Democrat Party (DP) in 1946, the fourth legal opposition party of Turkey.
-He was tried and hanged under the military junta after the 1960 coup d'état, along with two other cabinet members, Fatin Rüştü Zorlu and Hasan Polatkan.
-One of the accusations brought against him was of him ordering the Istanbul pogrom against citizens of Greek ethnicity.
+Menderes was overthrown in the 1960 coup d'état.
+He put on trial for corruption and violating the constitution.
+He was convicted with the death penalty and hanged along with two other cabinet members: Fatin Rüştü Zorlu and Hasan Polatkan.
 He was the last Turkish political leader to be executed after a military coup.
-He is also one of the four political leaders of the Turkish Republic who have been honored with a mausoleum, the others being Kemal Atatürk, Süleyman Demirel, and Turgut Özal.
+In 1990, the Turkish parliament passed a law rehabilitating Menderes, Polatkan, and Zorlu.
+He is one of the four political leaders of the Turkish Republic who have been honored with a mausoleum, the others being Kemal Atatürk, Süleyman Demirel, and Turgut Özal.